Dayanand Bandodkar: Entry into politics and first term (1942–1966)

-Bandodkar was a member of the Gomantak Maratha Samaj in Portuguese Goa.
+Opinion poll and second term (1967 onwards)

+Following his resignation, President's rule was imposed in Goa for a period of six months.
+During this time, in his capacity as the president of the MGP, Bandodkar visited rural areas to campaign in favour of merging Goa with Maharashtra.
 His proposal to merge Goa with Maharashtra was met with stiff opposition from the native Goans, led by his political rival Jack de Sequeira and the United Goans Party (UGP).
 Indira Gandhi, the then Prime Minister of India then offered him two options: